fivedogit/hn_firebase_listener/README.md

 ####Gathering resources:

 1. Eclipse.
-It's all written in Java, and (I think) most Java coders use Eclipse.
-So get that first, if you don't already have it.
+This code is written in Java, and Eclipse + AWS SDK makes this process easier.
+Install Eclipse from your package manager or [get it here](https://eclipse.org/downloads/packages/eclipse-ide-java-ee-developers/lunasr1).
 2. [Firebase](https://www.firebase.com/docs/android/) and [Jsoup](http://jsoup.org/download) jars, unless you want to wrangle with Maven for managing dependencies (and you're on your own for that, if so).
 3. You'll need an [AWS account](http://aws.amazon.com/).
 4. You'll need an [apache-tomcat](http://tomcat.apache.org/download-70.cgi) folder.
 Just get the binary core zip file and unzip it somewhere.